Eri9898/Active-Directory-Installation-Configuration-and-Troubleshooting/README.md

 </p>
 <br />
 <img src="https://imgur.com/0EbGXnO.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 9b.
 On the deployment configuration page select “Add a new forest”,  which is the top-level security boundary in Active Directory.
 Next create a root domain name, (mydomain.com).
-This is the first domain in the structure aka your root domain. click next on Domain Controller options and create a DSRM(Directory Services Restore Mode) password!
+This is the first domain in the structure aka your root domain. click next to Domain Controller options and create a DSRM(Directory Services Restore Mode) password!
 DSRM is a local-only administrator password used to log into a Domain Controller in Directory Services Restore Mode, typically for repairing or recovering Active Directory or the DC itself.
-Click next, on DNS options, click next on additional notes.
+Click next, on DNS options (can't create delegation for this DNS ignored) , click next on additional notes.
 Click next on review and click next on prerequisites, click install.
 A forest, which is the top-level security boundary contains:
     Domain trees, made up of
     Domains, which contain